isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-primer-for-rusted-metal.markdown

 > [Painting over primed surface](https://pestpolicy.com/what-happens-if-you-dont-paint-over-primer/)
 > ?
 ### [7.
 Eastwood Rust Converter, One Quart](https://www.amazon.com/dp/B07PPPPKGM/?tag=p-policy-20)
-If you are looking for the most recent high-tech rust removers, then Eastwood is the right choice for you.
-Eastwood is multipurpose that halts enduring rust and converts it into a dark layer that prepares the surface for painting.
+If you are looking for the most recent high-tech rust removers, then Eastwood is the right choice for you.Â  Eastwood is multipurpose that halts enduring rust and converts it into a dark layer that prepares the surface for painting.

 Unlike other converters, you do not need to do sanding to achieve a smooth paintable surface because Eastwood transforms it for you.
 It is designed with a stronger ability to penetrate the surface than any other available brands and neutralize the available rust.